 Finished audiobooks can be published to Google Play, Spotify, Kobo, Barnes & Noble, TuneIn, OverDrive, and Everand, among others.
 Distribution partners include BookFunnel and Author Republic.
 You can also download your files (MP3 or LPF format) and distribute them independently.

-One detail that matters to indie authors: you retain 100% ownership of everything you create.
+One detail that matters to indie authors, and it’s a big one.
+You retain 100% ownership of everything you create.
 Spoken doesn’t claim royalties or rights to your content.
-Your book, your audiobook, your intellectual property.
+Your audiobook, your IP.

 What It Costs